 - Access the knowledge of the broad landscape of digital employment form corporate business to start up initiatives and freelancing

-- Practically understand through live projects the workflow and structural patterns of project development from inception to completion.
+- Understand through live projects the workflow and structural patterns of project development from inception to completion.

 All about the course

-The course has been written and advised upon by a variety of digital industry senior professional, the majority of which are alumni of the University of Salford.
-Modules that make up the programme have been developed as new learning experiences bespoke to the course.
+The course has been developed with a variety of digital industry senior professionals, the majority of which are alumni of the University of Salford.

 This module allows you to develop the skills in conceiving, designing and producing engaging user interface design.
 You will learn how to produce industry level interface design from rapid prototyping to engaging with professional standard software on exciting design projects.